danielcorin/Hearts/README.md

-#Hearts
+# Hearts

 A Python implementation of Hearts.
 This project is a work in progress.
-My future goal is to utilize machine learning techniques to "teach" computer opponents to player competitively.
+My future goal is to utilize machine learning techniques to "teach" computer opponents to play competitively.

-#Objective
+# Objective
 Win all the hearts and the queen of spades, or none of these cards.
 Get as few points as possbile.

-#Rules
+# Rules
 * Each of the four player is dealt 13 cards.

 * Before the round starts, all four players pass three cards, left, right, across, or no pass: the game cycles through these four instances with the passing of rounds.